 To get started, you can reach out to healthcare publications or blogs that you're interested in writing for directly.
 You can also sign up for freelance writing platforms such as Upwork

-WAY #2: Medical consulting
+WAY #2: Consulting

 WAY #3: Online tutoring

 You can also sign up for tutoring platforms such as TutorMe

 WAY #4: Clinical trial participation

-Participating in clinical trials as a paid subject can be a unique way to make extra money as a nurse practitioner.
-As a healthcare professional, you have valuable insights and experiences that can be useful to clinical researchers.
+The clinical research team will value your insight as a healthcare provider.
 You are also more likely to understand the science behind the trial and thus be less worried about the effects of participation.

 You can search for clinical trials in your area that are in need of subjects.
 You can also sign up for clinical trial matching services such as ClinicalTrials.gov